 after reading Meg McGuinness

 We set a thing on fire and told it to find home using only small parking lots.
-The brightest moment our bodies starred was our father as a boy finding a hole unresponsive.
+The brightest moment our bodies starred was our mother as a boy finding a hole unresponsive.
 To keep god alone, we began wearing creatures that were still alive.
 Could we cry quietly enough?
-No, we tried, but no. I don't believe in holy places.
-The kid that we kill looks like the same kid that passed away.
+No, but we tried.
+Rabbits came but not from all over.
+I don't believe in holy places.
+The kid we kill has already passed away.
 There are moving pieces due a static inheritance and/or you hate my teeth.
 Here is intimacy: Unicorn speaks only angel and angel only unicorn.
-Also, here, is the alarm my ghost sets for me: My son will be yanked from my arms by those who can't hold him.
+My sickest son will be yanked from my arms by bent men who can't hold him.
 The mirror looks at my body because it can't.
-Sister, see.
+Sister, see, the alarm my ghost sets for me.
 Death ran through all its sleep in seven days.

 Leave a comment